Vision Therapy for Amblyopia

-At Five Points Vision Therapy Center, Dr. Meg Brya and board-certified vision therapists treat amblyopia with proven office-based vision therapy for optimal results.
-All of our sessions are one-on-one (therapist-to-patient), and are conducted under doctor supervision.
-We help patients develop a binocular vision and depth perception by making use of the latest technology and methods, thus ensuring that the treatment is effective yet enjoyable.
+At Five Points Eye Care, Dr. Meg Brya and our vision therapists treat amblyopia with proven office-based vision therapy for optimal results.
+All of our sessions are one-on-one (therapist-to-patient), and are conducted under [eye-doctor] supervision.
+We help patients develop their binocular vision and depth perception by making use of the latest technology and methods, thus ensuring that the treatment is effective yet enjoyable.
 Our personalized vision therapy program is designed for people of all ages.

 Do you or someone you know have a lazy eye?
 Get in touch with us today and we’ll offer you a highly effective vision therapy program for an enhanced quality of life.Our practice serves patients from Athens, Augusta, Lawrenceville, and Gainesville, Georgia and surrounding communities.